It Starts With Engaging Their Target Audience

 It’s not always about conversions.
 Sometimes it’s about engagement.

-Giving Your Consumers What They Want With Mobile Engagement
+Give Your Mobile Consumers What They Want With Mobile Engagement

 Designing mobile-friendly landing pages and sites that make it easy for consumers to gather information will greatly increase your overall goal of conversions.
 While you may see an increase in mobile sales as well, keep in mind that the biggest number you should be concerned with is total conversions.